akramcodez/Weather-App/README.md

 ## ⚙️ Installation

-To run the project locally:
+To run the project locally:.

 ```bash
 # Step 1: Clone the repository